Last Updated on

 However, they don’t tend to pay a lot.
 And some have upfront costs associated with them, which may not be feasible for you at the moment.

 So think about what skills and interests you have and see if there’s a way you can make some income from it.

 6. Learn Something New

-Even if you follow the whole “your full time job is to find a job” thing, it’s unlikely that you will spend a full 40 hours a week applying for jobs.
-Particularly if you live in a smaller community, or work in a specialized field where there aren’t many open vacancies.
+Even if you follow the whole “your full time job is to find a job” thing, it’s unlikely that you will spend a full 40 hours a week looking for a new job.
+Particularly if you live in a smaller community with a weak job market or high unemployment rates, or you work in a specialized field where there aren’t many open vacancies.

 Don’t be afraid to take advantage of this free time.